Face-to-Face Versus Remote Communication

 Prof. Stavish opened the evening by introducing the panelists.
 Ever the storyteller, she then introduced the evening’s communication-based topic by relaying the story of a remote village enjoying the convenience of electricity for the first time.
 The story culminated in a villager explaining why, with so many television channels now at his fingertips, he would regularly forego the TV for the opportunity to hear the village storyteller.
 The answer: “Television knows more stories than the storyteller, but the storyteller knows me.”

 As the panel discussion unfolded, each panelist’s input primarily focused on the mode of communication (remote vs. in-person) he or she uses most frequently, then the strengths and weaknesses of each.
-Lastly, Dr. Stavish opened up the meeting so panelists could address questions from meeting attendees.
+Lastly, Professor Stavish opened up the meeting so panelists could address questions from meeting attendees.

 Modes of Communication